hypervel/hypervel.org/docs/docs/container.md

 * The `has` function in the Hyperf Container follows PSR-11 standards.
 It only determines if the target can be resolved.
 It will return true if the container can return an entry for the given identifier. `has($id)` returning true does not mean that `get($id)` will not throw an exception.
 It does, however, mean that `get($id)` will not throw a `NotFoundExceptionInterface`.
 You can use the `bound` method as an alternative for checking if an ID is bound to the container.

 ::: important
-Please read the above description carefully before using the container in Laravel Hyperf!
+Please read the above description carefully before using the container in Hypervel!
 :::

 ### Zero Configuration Resolution